 Here’s what you need to know about staying fire-safe while grilling.

-There are several ways to get the charcoal ready to use.
-Charcoal chimney starters allow you to start the charcoal using newspaper as a fuel.
+- There are several ways to get the charcoal ready to use.
+Charcoal chimney starters allow you to start the charcoal using a newspaper as a fuel.

 Check the gas tank hose for leaks before using it for the first time each year.
 Apply a light soap and water solution to the hose.
 A propane leak will release bubbles.
 If your grill has a gas leak, by smell or the soapy bubble test, and there is no flame, turn off the gas tank and grill.
 If the leak stops, get the grill serviced by a professional before using it again.
 If the leak does not stop, call the fire department.
 If you smell gas while cooking, immediately get away from the grill and call the fire department.
 Do not move the grill.